Ways to include self-improvement in your life

 No matter what choices you have made in life – remember you have learned from these experiences.
 Choices are knowledge to help you make future decisions.

-TIPS on what you can improve
+TIPS on what you can do to include self-improvement

 This list is no means exhaustive but you work it to include even more or change it.
 Write the list somewhere you can refer to.
 Having it dated is a bonus – since you can see how much you have done.
 A down-side to looking at what you don’t know or haven’t achieved.
 Forget it!